krolow/cv/README.md

 ####Full Stack Software Developer - Freelance (February 2014 - current)

+I have been accepting some contracts/and/freelance a long of the years mainly associated with web development or consultance in technology.

+**Some of the activities are:**

 * Consulting on software development
-* Architecture of web applications
+* Architecture of applications
 * Development of web applications
 * Development of mobile applications
 * Development of back-end applications